Adult-Gerontology Acute Care Nurse Practitioner

 prepares advanced practice nurses to care for acutely, critically or chronically ill adults.
 Experiences in clinical practice facilitate student integration and synthesis of theory about health and disease, findings of evidence-based research, knowledge of advanced pharmacotherapeutics and disease management, in order to meet healthcare needs of patients and their families.
 Opportunities are available to precept with physicians and experienced nurse practitioners in acute healthcare settings.

 A total of forty-four semester credit hours is required for completion of the Adult-Gerontological Acute Care Track.
 The program’s courses prepare students in health assessment, advanced pathophysiology, pharmacology, diagnostic reasoning, clinical decision making, and advanced therapeutics.
+While this is an online program, there will be 2-3 on-campus learning days each semester while enrolled in these clinical specialty courses.

 Graduates of the Adult-Gerontological Acute Care Nurse Practitioner major are eligible to take national certification examinations.